nouse4anick/DRAWS/README.md

 DRAWS turnkey scripts for the SVARC and MBARC radio clubs in Bellingham and Whatcom County Washington Please note that through this document 'we' will refer to the above clubs and those who use this script

+PLEASE NOTE UNTIL FURTHER NOTICE THESE SCRIPTS ARE UNTESTED!!!!
+USE AT YOUR OWN RISK!
+TODO:
+- update xastir and fldigi config files
+- test script for correctness

 This project will have two main scripts:
 - the install script that will auto-install all libraries, support files and programs that 'We' use
 - a 'quick and dirty' update script that uninstalls old programs, downloads and installs new versions